BrianTolman/findDep/README.md

 Finally it will run cat deprecated.txt |more at the end so you can look through it and ensure it ran.
 Just ^c out of it or comment out the last line if this annoys you.

+If you want to use it, just open the file, copy, paste and run.

+If you want to add or improve it, fork it.
+If you find removed or deprecated functions not found, just send me the function.

+No warrenty is expressed or implied.
+Use at your own risk.

 Enjoy